SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 The example above defines a new structure called ``Resolution``, to describe a pixel-based display resolution.
 This structure has two stored properties called ``width`` and ``height``.
-Stored properties are named values that are bundled up and stored as part of the class or structure, and are described in detail in :doc:`Properties`.
+Stored properties are constants or variables that are bundled up and stored as part of the class or structure, and are described in detail in :doc:`Properties`.
 These two properties are inferred to be of type ``Int``